rduplain/qwerty.sh/README.md

 ### Manage the Unmanaged

-It is a solved (or solvable) problem to download, verify, and unpack files as a programmer working with the tools provided with a programming language.
+It is a solved (or solvable) problem to download, verify, and unpack files working with the tools provided with a programming language.
 Everything else is undefined.
 Use qwerty.sh to download, verify, and unpack: unversioned files, specific versions of development tools, and project data.

 Know that you have a bad download at **download time** and not _run time_, especially to save from troubleshooting hidden errors or running untrusted